UltherEgo/kind-cluster/README.md

 Make sure you have all the necessary [requirements](https://github.com/UltherEgo/kind-cluster#requirements) installed

-If you already have a kubeconfig, make a backup.
+If you already have a kubeconfig, make a backup
 ```bash
 [ -e ~/.kube/config ] && mv ~/.kube/config ~/.kube/config_bck
 ```